RonenNess/V8Extended/README.md

 Optional errors handler you can attach to handle exceptions from inside the timers execution.

-*V8.Extended* comes with a set of modules you can attach to a running V8 engine to extend its functionality.
-Each module can be added separately, so you can control which modules to add.

 #### WriteExceptionsToConsole

-If true (default) and exception occurs from inside a timeout / interval callback, will use the `console` object to write error to console before proceeding.
+If true (default) and exception occurs from inside a timeout / interval callback, it will automatically use the `console` object to write error to console before propagating the error.

 If `console` is not set, will skip it.